 The balance profits remaining after distribution are known as the Residual Profits which are distributed amongst the associated enterprises based on the facts and circumstances of the transactions.
 The residual profits can be allocated to the enterprise providing the tangible or intangible assets necessary if the same is held by one enterprise only.
 Any similar reasonable basis may be adopted for the allocation of special profits or the residual profits at step 2.
 These profits combined with the costs incurred form the Transfer Price.

 The residual profit split method is generally preferred over the contribution profit split method owing to two reasons.
-Firstly, this method breaks up the complicated issue of transfer pricing into two simpler steps easing the work.
+Firstly, this method breaks up the complicated issue of international transfer pricing into two simpler steps easing the work.
 Where the first step analyses the comparables and decides the basic returns, the second step considers special points and value of tangible or intangible assets to determine the distribution of residual profits.
 The second reason is the potential conflict if any raised by the tax authorities, the same is often reduced to the residual profits only, and thereby, a comparatively small figure becomes the controversial point of a tax arbitration, instead of encircling the entire transaction.

 Computation of Arm’s Length Price under the Profit Split Method

 Step 1 – Determine the Sale Price of the transaction and the associated direct costs and indirect costs incurred by each enterprise jointly or individually.
 The difference between the sale price and joint costs or direct costs would provide the contribution.